WhySooooFurious/The-Mac-Repo/README.md

 ## Notes
 - I either use cracked games because they don't run properly with their launcher OR I don't like the game enough to buy it OR I don't have enough money to buy it ;)
 - You can request games to be tested by messaging the contributors on reddit or by creating a pull request
-- You can help by telling me how a game runs using the format below and messaging the contributors on reddit or creating a pull request
+- You can help by telling me how a game runs using the format below and messaging the contributors on reddit or by creating a pull request
-- Whisky is basically the same as Crossover but free and sometimes better
+- Whisky is basically the same as Crossover but free and better

 ## Important Notes
 - **Thermal Throttling:**